Blockchain Global: History

 In August 2016 Bitcoin Group rebranded as Blockchain Global to reflect a broadened focus including management consulting and business incubation.
 The company later developed the blockchain exchange platform ACX.io; in February 2017 it reached an agreement with Digital X to take over the function of that company's blockchain exchange platform, Digital X Direct.
 ACX subsequently ceased operations abruptly with customers unable to access their assets.

+Former director of failed crypto company Blockchain Global has been banned from leaving Australia, with the company owing $58 million after its collapse.
+Chinese citizen Liang ‘Allan’ Guo was issued a travel ban on February 20, being deemed a flight risk, and has been ordered to surrender any passports in his possession.